Finance: Risk management

-Re derivative portfolios (and positions), "the Greeks" is a vital risk management tool it measures sensitivity to a small change in a given underlying parameter so that the portfolio can be rebalanced accordingly by including additional derivatives with offsetting characteristics.
+Insurers manage their own risks with a focus on solvency and the ability to pay claims: Life Insurers are concerned more with longevity risk and interest rate risk; Short-Term Insurers (Property, Health,Casualty) emphasize catastrophe- and claims volatility risks.
+For expected claims reserves are set aside periodically, while to absorb unexpected losses, a minimum level of capital is maintained.

 Quantitative finance

-Quantitative finance also referred to as "mathematical finance" includes those finance activities where a sophisticated mathematical model is required, and thus overlaps several of the above.
+Quantitative finance—also referred to as "mathematical finance"—includes those finance activities where a sophisticated mathematical model is required, and thus overlaps several of the above.

 As a specialized practice area, quantitative finance comprises primarily three sub-disciplines; the underlying theory and techniques are discussed in the next section: